violabs/picard/.ai/working/Specification.md

 Kind is the API kind the resources belong to.
 Required.

-spec.validations ([]Validation)
+spec.reinvocationPolicy (string)

+reinvocationPolicy indicates whether mutations may be called multiple times per MutatingAdmissionPolicyBinding as part of a single admission evaluation.
+Allowed values are "Never" and "IfNeeded".

+Never: These mutations will not be called more than once per binding in a single admission evaluation.

+IfNeeded: These mutations may be invoked more than once per binding for a single admission request and there is no guarantee of order with respect to other admission plugins, admission webhooks, bindings of this policy and admission policies.
+Mutations are only reinvoked when mutations change the object after this mutation is invoked.
+Required.

+spec.variables ([]Variable)

 Atomic: will be replaced during a merge

-Validations contain CEL expressions which is used to apply the validation.
-Validations and AuditAnnotations may not both be empty; a minimum of one Validations or AuditAnnotations is required.

-Validation specifies the CEL expression which is used to apply the validation.

-spec.validations.expression (string), required

-Expression represents the expression which will be evaluated by CEL. ref: https://github.com/google/cel-spec CEL expressions have access to the contents of the API request/response, organized into CEL variables as well as some other useful variables:

-'object' - The object from the incoming request.
-The value is null for DELETE requests. - 'oldObject' - The existing object.
-The value is null for CREATE requests. - 'request' - Attributes of the API request(ref). - 'params' - Parameter resource referred to by the policy binding being evaluated.
-Only populated if the policy has a ParamKind. - 'namespaceObject' - The namespace object that the incoming object belongs to.
-The value is null for cluster-scoped resources. - 'variables' - Map of composited variables, from its name to its lazily evaluated value.
-For example, a variable named 'foo' can be accessed as 'variables.foo'.
-'authorizer' - A CEL Authorizer.
-May be used to perform authorization checks for the principal (user or service account) of the request.
-See https://pkg.go.dev/k8s.io/apiserver/pkg/cel/library#Authz
-'authorizer.requestResource' - A CEL ResourceCheck constructed from the 'authorizer' and configured with the request resource.
-The apiVersion, kind, metadata.name and metadata.generateName are always accessible from the root of the object.
-No other metadata properties are accessible.

-Only property names of the form [a-zA-Z_.-/][a-zA-Z0-9_.-/]* are accessible.
-Accessible property names are escaped according to the following rules when accessed in the expression: - '' escapes to 'underscores' - '.' escapes to 'dot' - '-' escapes to 'dash' - '/' escapes to 'slash' - Property names that exactly match a CEL RESERVED keyword escape to '{keyword}__'.
-The keywords are: "true", "false", "null", "in", "as", "break", "const", "continue", "else", "for", "function", "if", "import", "let", "loop", "package", "namespace", "return".
-Examples:

-Expression accessing a property named "namespace": {"Expression": "object.namespace > 0"}
-Expression accessing a property named "x-prop": {"Expression": "object.x__dash__prop > 0"}
-Expression accessing a property named "redact__d": {"Expression": "object.redact__underscores__d > 0"}
-Equality on arrays with list type of 'set' or 'map' ignores element order, i.e. [1, 2] == [2, 1].
-Concatenation on arrays with x-kubernetes-list-type use the semantics of the list type:

-'set': X + Y performs a union where the array positions of all elements in X are preserved and non-intersecting elements in Y are appended, retaining their partial order.
-'map': X + Y performs a merge where the array positions of all keys in X are preserved but the values are overwritten by values in Y when the key sets of X and Y intersect.
-Elements in Y with non-intersecting keys are appended, retaining their partial order.
-Required. spec.validations.message (string)

-Message represents the message displayed when validation fails.
-The message is required if the Expression contains line breaks.
-The message must not contain line breaks.
-If unset, the message is "failed rule: {Rule}". e.g. "must be a URL with the host matching spec.host" If the Expression contains line breaks.
-Message is required.
-The message must not contain line breaks.
-If unset, the message is "failed Expression: {Expression}".

-spec.validations.messageExpression (string)

-messageExpression declares a CEL expression that evaluates to the validation failure message that is returned when this rule fails.
-Since messageExpression is used as a failure message, it must evaluate to a string.
-If both message and messageExpression are present on a validation, then messageExpression will be used if validation fails.
-If messageExpression results in a runtime error, the runtime error is logged, and the validation failure message is produced as if the messageExpression field were unset.
-If messageExpression evaluates to an empty string, a string with only spaces, or a string that contains line breaks, then the validation failure message will also be produced as if the messageExpression field were unset, and the fact that messageExpression produced an empty string/string with only spaces/string with line breaks will be logged. messageExpression has access to all the same variables as the expression except for 'authorizer' and 'authorizer.requestResource'.
-Example: "object.x must be less than max ("+string(params.max)+")"

-spec.validations.reason (string)

-Reason represents a machine-readable description of why this validation failed.
-If this is the first validation in the list to fail, this reason, as well as the corresponding HTTP response code, are used in the HTTP response to the client.
-The currently supported reasons are: "Unauthorized", "Forbidden", "Invalid", "RequestEntityTooLarge".
-If not set, StatusReasonInvalid is used in the response to the client.

-spec.variables ([]Variable)

-Patch strategy: merge on key name

-Map: unique values on key name will be kept during a merge

-Variables contain definitions of variables that can be used in composition of other expressions.
+variables contain definitions of variables that can be used in composition of other expressions.
 Each variable is defined as a named CEL expression.
-The variables defined here will be available under variables in other expressions of the policy except MatchConditions because MatchConditions are evaluated before the rest of the policy.
+The variables defined here will be available under variables in other expressions of the policy except matchConditions because matchConditions are evaluated before the rest of the policy.

 The expression of a variable can refer to other variables defined earlier in the list but not those after.
-Thus, Variables must be sorted by the order of first appearance and acyclic.
+Thus, variables must be sorted by the order of first appearance and acyclic.

 Variable is the definition of a variable that is used for composition.
-A variable is defined as a named expression.

 spec.variables.expression (string), required